 The giraffe, Camelopardalis, is in the category vulnerable in the IUCN red list.

 If you like the fine art black and white photograph of the Two Giraffes Drinking, please discover similar photos in our black and white photography portfolio.
-You can license this giraffe photograph and buy a fine art print.
+You can license this giraffe photograph and buy a fine art prints as wall art online.